gaph-pucrs/RS5/README.md

 ## Description

-RS5 is a processor that implements the RISC-V 32 bits integer Module (RV32I) alongside the M, A, C, V, Zkne and Zicsr Extensions, as well as the Machine Mode of the RISC-V Privileged Architecture.
+RS5 is a processor that implements the RISC-V 32 bits integer Module (RV32I) alongside the M, A, C, V, Zicond, Zcb, Zkne and Zicsr Extensions, as well as the Machine Mode of the RISC-V Privileged Architecture.
 It is written in the SystemVerilog Hardware Description Language (HDL) and implements the following interface:

 <img src="imgs/RS5_Interface.png" alt="Processor Interface">